Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

   ### Photon slicer does not display STL
   - Update display driver.

+ ### LCD displpays only half of the model
+ #### Symptoms
+ - LCD displays half model, viewing display shows correctly.
+ - this is not related to flickering LCD

+  #### Causes and fixes
+  - check cables
+  - contact anycubic
+  - update firmware from anycubic support site

 ## Error codes
 #### M_11820
 Machine will randomly freeze during print and display error, Z does not retract, fan stays on.